Västernorrland Regiment: History

 The regiment was the only regiment that grew out of the 1812 conscription organization and originated in Västernorrland Conscription Battalion (Västernorrlands beväringsbataljon) which was formed on 19 October 1854.
 The conscription battalion was until 29 March 1869 subordinate to the commander of Jämtland Ranger Corps (No 23).
 From 29 March 1869, the battalion became an independent unit and on 1 January 1887, the name Västernorrland Battalion was adopted.
 On 1 January 1893, the battalion was reorganized into a regiment and adopted the name Västernorrland Regiment (No 29), which in 1902 was adjusted to No 28.
 In 1914, all order numbers within the Swedish Army were adjusted.
 For Västernorrland Regiment, this meant that the regiment was assigned the designation I 28.
-The adjustment of the designation was made to distinguish the regiments in the various braches but also to distinguish the regiments from their possible reserve regiments where a main regiment, for example, had the designation I 11 and the reserve regiment had the designation I 111.
+The adjustment of the designation was made to distinguish the regiments in the various branches but also to distinguish the regiments from their possible reserve regiments where a main regiment, for example, had the designation I 11 and the reserve regiment had the designation I 111.

 The regiment survived the disbandment in connection with the Defence Act of 1925 but most of the remaining infantry regiments were reduced by one battalion and from 1 January 1928, Västernorrland Regiment came to consist of two infantry battalions.
 Furthermore, the regiment was assigned with the designation I 21 when the unit designations in the lower series became vacant, by the Kalmar Regiment being disbanded.
 In May 1931, parts of the regiment were stationed in Ådalen following a request from the county administrative board to assist the police in curbing a labor dispute, a conflict that later came to be known as the Ådalen shootings.
 In connection with the OLLI reform, which was implemented in the Swedish Armed Forces between 1973 and 1975, A units and B units were formed.
 The A units were the defence district regiments (försvarsområdesregemente), the regiments that were given responsibility for a defence district and the mobilization and materiel responsibility within the defence district.
 The B units were pure training units.
 This meant that Norrland Logistic Regiment (T 3) which was part of Härnösand Defence District (Härnösands försvarsområde, Fo 23) became a B unit, while Västernorrland Regiment (I 21) on 1 July 1974 was amalgamated with Härnösand Defence District, which was also renamed Västernorrland Defence District, and formed the defence district regiment I 21/Fo 23, an A unit.